GRomeroNaranjo/GRomeroNaranjo/Readme.md

 Image by Luis Gomes

-Hi, I am Guillem.
-I am passionate about Deep Learning, Machine Learning, and Data Science.
+- 👋 Hi, I’m @GRomeroNaranjo.
+I code in python, specifically I explore AI.
+- 👀 I’m interested in Machine Learning and Deep Learning.
 Currently still expanding my knowledge for these fields.

-- 👋 Hi, I’m @GRomeroNaranjo
-- 👀 I’m interested in Machine Learning and Deep Learning.
-- 🌱 I’m currently learning more about multi-task learning
+- 🌱 I’m currently learning more about multi-task learning, and working on some cool models.

 <!---
 GRomeroNaranjo/GRomeroNaranjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.